Backflow Prevention

 Why do we need a cross-connection control/backflow prevention program?

-As required by the California Environmental Protection Agency and the California State Water Resources Control Board, every drinking water system must have a cross-connection control program, also referred to as a backflow prevention program.
-Cross-connection control or backflow prevention is designed to protect the public water supply from contamination from non-drinkable sources.
-For this reason, the City of Simi Valley/Ventura County Waterworks District No. 8 (District) created a cross-connection control program with the goal of ensuring backflow prevention assemblies are tested annually and records are maintained.
+The California State Water Resources Control Board's Cross-Connection Control Policy Handbook requires every drinking water system to have a cross-connection control program, also referred to as a backflow prevention program.
+For this reason, the City of Simi Valley/Ventura County Waterworks District No. 8 (District) developed a comprehensive Cross-Connection Control Plan (CCCP) with the goal of ensuring backflow prevention assemblies are tested annually and records are maintained.
+The City of Simi Valley adopted the CCCP on October 6th, 2025 under Ordinance No. WWD-19.

 Customer Support